python-poetry/poetry/README.md

 #### Dependency resolution

-The dependency resolution is erratic and will fail even is there is a solution.
+The dependency resolution is erratic and will fail even if there is a solution.
 Let's take an example:

 ```bash
 pipenv install oslo.utils==1.4.0